hagrin/security/research-papers/cryptocurrency/mstr.md

 The following is an attempt to spell out as many angles of the MSTR trade as I possibly can.
 Warning - I do not feel comfortable writing on this topic because I feel like I maybe understand 90% of it and the last 10% is very likely to hold a lot of value.
 However, this has been a very requested topic; therefore, I am attempting to create a reference document.<br /><br />

+## Convertible Debt Conversion

+Saylor's idea here and the mechanics are the following -
+- Issue convertible debt
+- At the time of this issue, the conversion is accounted for immeditaely in the "implied outstanding shares"
+- By doing it this way, the BTC/ratio already accounts for debt conversion and dilution
+- If conversions happen, Saylor intends to just issue more convertible debt to buy more BTC which allow him to continue to acquire more BTC

 ### Facts

 "MSTR was kind enough to confirm that the 130% rule is based on a rolling 30 day period and not a fixed 30 day period in the quarter" - Source: https://x.com/BenWerkman/status/1847368302663716965